xf3227/peds2019/README.md

 ## How to use

 These instructions will help you properly configure and use the tool either through function-call or command-line.
+You can go to [Documentation](#documentation) section

-## Documentation
+## <a name="documentation"></a>Documentation

 #### `ablstm.ModelLSTM.__init__()`
 > Initializes an LSTM model with the given paramters.